What is Ensemble AI? (And Why Should You Care?)

 How it works: Our system monitors model responses across rounds.
 When the similarity between responses exceeds your threshold (default 85%), the system stops early instead of completing all configured rounds.

-Enable it: Go to Optimizations (/user/optimization) → Adaptive Iteration Count
+Enable it: Go to Optimizations (/user/optimizations) → Adaptive Iteration Count

 Result: 10-30% cost savings on tasks where models naturally converge.